Legislative Tech Policy Manager

 About the Kapor Center

-The Kapor Center aims to enhance diversity, equity, and inclusion in the technology and entrepreneurship ecosystem through increasing access to tech and STEM education programs, conducting research on access and opportunity in computing, investing in community organizations and gap-closing social ventures, building diverse and inclusive companies, and increasing access to capital among diverse entrepreneurs.
+The Kapor Center works to dismantle racial and gender disparities and create a more equitable technology ecosystem.
+With Kapor Foundation, Kapor Capital, and SMASH, the Kapor Center is a recognized leader in the movement to enhance diversity and inclusion in technology and entrepreneurship ecosystem.
+Its work focuses on expanding access to tech and STEM education programs, conducting research on access and opportunity in computing, investing in community organizations and gap-closing tech startups, and increasing capital access for diverse entrepreneurs.
+Learn more at www.kaporcenter.org.

 Position Overview

-The Kapor Center is seeking to add a Tech Policy Fellow/Manager to serve as an expert primarily on artificial intelligence, machine learning, algorithmic bias, data privacy, and on other key tech sector issues as needed.
+The Kapor Center is hiring a Legislative Tech Policy Manager to enact legislative policies and serve as an expert primarily on artificial intelligence, machine learning, algorithmic bias, data privacy, and on other key tech sector issues as needed.

 They will ensure that the Kapor Center has a consistent public voice on relevant issues and is contributing to advancing equitable tech policy by adding to the public record and co-leading efforts with partners and officials who seek to enact impactful policies and would benefit from added subject matter expertise to do so confidently.
 We currently work at all levels of government including efforts with the White House, Congress, and state government leaders.